-The U.S. Bureau of Labor Statistics projects job growth for aircraft and avionics equipment mechanics and technicians to be at one percent between 2014 and 2024.
+The U.S. Bureau of Labor Statistics projects a slow job growth for aircraft and avionics equipment mechanics and technicians between 2018 and 2028.
 Airlines are outsourcing a greater amount of maintenance work to other countries, which is a key factor in the limited employment expansion.
 However, air travel is expected to gradually increase over the next decade, and opportunities will remain available, especially for those licensed to install and remove airplane equipment.
 Aviation maintenance technology specialists with an airframe and power plant certification are thought to have the best job opportunities overall.

 Aviation maintenance technology specialists perform inspections of airplanes, identify problems, and perform basic electrical and maintenance repairs.
 Training to become one of these specialists must be through an approved flight school.
 Aviation maintenance technology is an impacted field with slow growth so specializations are recommended to improve job prospects.